BrunoBarroso/solus-personal-repo/README.md

 ## And now how can i install the software of this Repository?

-'check the Solus Software Center or you can install via terminal - check below the software that exists in this Repository'
+'check the Solus Software Center or you can install via terminal - check below the software that exists in this Repository' Find out what's eating up your system resources and delete unnecessary files from your disk.
 ## Removing the Repository

 `sudo eopkg remove-repo SolusPT`